Bed Bug Life Cycle:

 Understanding the bed bug life cycle will help you know them better, and with the knowledge, you’ll be in a good position to avoid them.
 When you need a bed bug exterminator, call Control Exterminating.

-Bed bugs have been a major nuisance in homes as well as hospitality and travel industries as far as pest problems are concerned.
+Bed bugs have been a major nuisance in homes as well as the hospitality and travel industries as far as pest problems are concerned.
 These bloodsuckers wait for you to sleep so that they can quietly and painlessly suck your blood before leaving you with some itchy bites.

 Understanding the bed bug life cycle will help you know them better, and with the knowledge, you’ll be in a good position to avoid them.
 The lifecycle of a bed bug includes several developmental stages.
 See the infographic and information below that gets into the details.

 Bed Bug Life Cycle: #1.
 Egg Stage

 The life of a bed bug starts with an egg which is very tiny and pearl white.
 The size of the egg is about 1mm long, almost equal to the size of two salt grains, mustard seed or a pinhead.
 An adult female bed bug lays between one and five eggs daily, and by the time it dies, it might have laid up to 500 of them.

 Bed bug eggs are usually found in tiny cracks and crevices in human resting areas, especially bedrooms and in public chairs and seats or even household furniture like couches.